Vulnerability Assessment

 • Are there critical vulnerabilities?

 As you can see, the results display the details of each vulnerability, as well as a link to the CVE for each vulnerability.
 If you see any result listed as true, you will want to address that vulnerability immediately.
 Do understand, there are quite a lot of vulnerabilities tested , so hopefully the Ubuntu server will come up false for every test.
+But this is commonly not the case.
 If updates are lacking, new OVAL definition files may uncover other known vulnerabilities.

 Of course, you don’t really have to scroll through the entirety of the results.
 You can always do a quick glance at the OVAL Results Generator Information to see how many vulnerabilities are: